 Levels of Organization

-Let’s look at the most common ways to organize a LEGO collection, following the normal progression from no organization, to sorting by categories, and ultimately organizing by part or more.
+We’re going to to explore the most common ways to organize a LEGO collection, following the normal progression from no organization, to sorting by categories, and ultimately organizing by part.

-When you have a limited number of bricks, you can quickly find what you’re looking for — that’s why most LEGO collections aren’t very well organized.
-This is especially true for the small LEGO collections of young kids; organizing their LEGO bricks is unlikely to help them be more creative.
+When you have a limited number of bricks, it’s easier to find what you’re looking for.
+This is especially true for the small LEGO collections of young kids—organizing a 6-year old’s LEGO bricks probably won’t help them be more creative!

 You will find the best storage solutions for small LEGO collections that don’t require any organization in Chapter 3: LEGO Storage for Small Collections.